nikita-jaya/gradebook/paper/paper.md

 # Acknowledgements

 The authors would like to thank lain Carmichael, Calvin Carter, and Zach Turner for helpful ideas and discussions throughout the development of this project.

+As of summer 2024, we are funded by the RTL grant from the Statistics Departmemt at University of California, Berkeley.

+As of October 2024, there is a pending poster submission to Technical Symposium on Computer Science Education (SIGCSE) that utilizes this package, called "Your Grades Are Wrong - Nemo Gradebook: A tool for easy, accurate course grades".
+The poster was submitted by the same set of authors.

 # References